rglaue/borgbackup_archive_purge/README.md

 the caveats above, here is the author's wishlist for Borg Backup.

 1. Support for the import-tar feature.
+[Issue #2233](https://github.com/borgbackup/borg/issues/2233)

-[Issue #2233](https://github.com/borgbackup/borg/issues/2233) This feature will allow a borg repository to be copied.
+    This feature will allow a borg repository to be copied.
 But more precisely to only copy the archives wanted.
 So with this feature, one can init a new borg repository, and import Borg Backup archives from one repository into the new repository within a certain time range.

+    The import-tar feature could be used to make copies of a Borg Backup repository, and avoid the need to use rsync to archive copies of them.

 ##### Motivation